michael-heyns/i2cio/README.md

 I found i2cget and i2cset cumbersome to use and not able to do 16 bit operations - at least not the version I was stuck with.

-Improvements to and comments on i2cio are welcome.
+Improvements to and comments on i2cio are welcome (such as a proper installation facility).

 **Install & Build**
 ```